lenakba/frostapi-functions/README.md

 Please refer to this website for more information about the API, and for the API reference tables, see https://frost.met.no/api.html.

 Both functions can be found in the script `functions.R`.
 The script `example.R` shows how the functions are used in practice.
+This is the same example as in this readme.
 Required packages are `jsonlite` and `tidyverse`.

 ## get_all_vestland_sensors